Chairman and founding member since 2011

 Our main aim was to help children from poor families obtain an education: this was to help not only provide them with a better future but would enable them to better care for their parents and elderly relatives in a country that has no safety net for the old and infirm.
 Over time generous support has enabled us to expand our activities.

-At present 75% of our students are female since in rural Vietnam responsibilities are heavily weighted towards the woman of the house, and historically women were educationally disadvantaged.
+The majority of our students are female since in rural Vietnam responsibilities are heavily weighted towards the woman of the house, and historically women were educationally disadvantaged.